atomjack/cmbot/README.md

 * Modpm feature lets mods send a message that goes out to all the other mods currently in the room.
 * Automatically awesomes a song if it gets 5 awesomes or 20% of the room's population awesomes - whichever is lowest.
 * Automatically scrobble songs played to last.fm.
+* Automatically save song plays to a mysql or sqlite database.
 * Get last.fm tags for the currently playing song or any artist.
 * Ban any artist from being played in the room.
 If a DJ attempts to play any song by a banned artist, the bot will immediately escort the DJ down from the decks.
 * Shitlist a user, causing the bot to automatically kick them from the room when they join.
 Keep those trolls away!